 The original owner reportedly invented lots of fast food firsts

 White Castle Co-founder Walter Anderson started a burger revolution when he smashed down his meatballs on his griddle, creating a square flat patty.
 He did so to make the food easier to handle, although others also claim they created this product.
 Anderson is also typically credited with inventing the hamburger bun and the fast-food assembly line.
 Here are 8 things you never knew about the Wendy’s Frosty.

 Lots of similar chains tried to knock them off

 Imitation burgers and fast food chains sprouted up thanks to the success of White Castle.
 This includes White Fortress, White Hut, White Mana, White Tower, Blue Castle, Red Castle, Royal Castle, Silver Castle, and Blue Bell.
-Here are the fast food restaurants you should eat at based on your zodiac sign.
+Speaking of restaurant names, here are 15 restaurants you didn’t know changed their names.

 Beef had a bad rep for a time—leading to the iconic name of the chain

 The name White Castle has nothing to do with storybooks or medieval times.
 Co-founders Anderson and Edgar Ingram wanted to emphasize the cleanliness of the restaurant.
 According to Time, white-colored White Castle facilities let customers watch the meat grinding process, too.
 Thanks to Upton Sinclair’s novel, The Jungle, Americans were concerned with the cleanliness and healthiness of beef.
 So Anderson and Ingram made it a point to clean up the beef world reputation, literally and figuratively.